Frequently Asked Questions

 We accept donations of food, clothes, and other select items.
 For more information, click here.

-How do I get in touch with a resident at Jeremiah’s Inn?
+How do I get in touch with a Patient at Jeremiah’s Inn?

 If you call JI we legally cannot confirm or deny that any individual is or ever has been at our facility.
 In order to get or give information about a current or former resident, we need a signed Release of Information from that individual.